 The specific answers lie in for what the product’s purpose or application is intended.
 Hemp oil is generally expected to be a full spectrum organic oil extract from commercial hemp (Cannabis ruderalis) where CBD oil more of a constructed substance that varies in characteristics and ingredients that facilitate it use or specific application.

-CBD itself can be 99.5% pure (the rest is basically water molecules) while containing no other cannabinoids whatsoever.
+CBD itself should be 99.5% pure (the rest is basically water molecules) while containing no other cannabinoids whatsoever.
 This is called CBD isolate and is used in the preparation of CBD edibles because it has virtually no taste.

 Essentially, you can think of hemp oil as a basic, essential oil extract from hemp while CBD oil is further refined, often isolated, and also sourced from CBD-dominant strains of the Cannabis sativa species/hybrid varieties.